95% of features go unused.

 How You Can Apply It:

 Figma's go-to-market strategy serves as a model for modern product-led growth strategies.
 By integrating collaboration into the core experience, Figma avoided relying heavily on paid acquisition.
-Instead, every design file became a viral loop.
-As users naturally invited teammates, stakeholders, and collaborators, organic user acquisition was allowed to grow at scale.

-The key to this success is positioning: "Design, together" is both a call to action and branding.
+The key to this success was positioning.
+"Design, together" is both a call to action and an identity.
 Rather than selling software, Figma sold a better way of working.
-Product leaders can learn from this by incorporating shareable, collaborative features into their roadmap.

 Turn every new feature into an opportunity to spark word-of-mouth or team onboarding.
 When crafting your go-to-market messaging, focus on workflows rather than features: how will this change the way people work together?

-Design in-app prompts or empty states that guide new users to "aha" moments without needing a demo.
+Design in-app prompts or empty states that guide new users to aha moments without needing a demo.
 This user-led exposure not only reduces CAC but also creates a self-sustaining growth engine, where the product drives the marketing.

 Not “2-day shipping.” but “Freedom from shipping anxiety.”